 Traditional Chinese Only: If you choose a Chinese name, it must be written in Traditional Chinese characters (Simplified Chinese is not accepted).

-11. What are the minimum requirements for Hong Kong company formation?
+9. What are the minimum requirements for Hong Kong company registration?

-Depending on the client’s needs, company secretary often guide directors in calling general meetings, preparing and submitting board resolutions in various matters, including but not limited to, director appointments, director removal and share allotments.
+Depending on the client’s needs, company secretary often guide directors in calling general meetings, preparing and submitting board resolutions in various matters, including but not limited to, director appointments, director removal, change of shareholdership like share allotments.

 Yes, it is necessary to have a registered office address in Hong Kong.
-We can provide this service, and because we serve many expatriates, we understand their needs well.
-We also offer mail scanning and forwarding services, ensuring that all official notices are promptly delivered to you by email.
-This means that expatriates can conveniently manage their company matters anytime and anywhere in the world, with reliable communication guaranteed.
+Get Started HK can provide this service, and with our extensive experience serving expatriates, we have a deep understanding of their specific needs.
+We also offer mail scanning and forwarding services, ensuring that all official notices are promptly delivered to you by email in a timely manner.
+Our oversea clients can conveniently manage their company matters anytime and anywhere in the world, with reliable communication guaranteed.

-15. Am I allowed to adjust the shareholder structure of my company?
+13. Am I allowed to change the shareholder structure of my company?

 Yes, you can change the shareholder structure of your company.
-After incorporation, you may introduce new shareholders or transfer your shares to other parties at any time.
-This flexibility allows you to adjust ownership as your business grows or circumstances change.
+After completing your Hong Kong company registration, you may introduce new shareholders or transfer your shares to other parties at any time.
+This flexibility allows you to change ownership as your business grows or when circumstances change.

 The concept of par value (or nominal value) has been officially abolished by the Hong Kong government.
 However, in practice, most companies still adopt a standard of HK$1 per share as the norm.
 While shares can technically be denominated in any currency, it is generally recommended to follow the conventional approach of issuing shares at HK$1 each for simplicity and consistency.

 In general, the minimum share capital requirement is HK$1.
 A Hong Kong company must issue at least one share with HK$1 capital.
-For practical reference, however, the common norm in Hong Kong is to issue 10,000 shares with HK$10,000 capital.
-While it is legally acceptable to register with only HK$1, such a low capital may give the impression that the company is not genuinely invested.
+For practical reference, however, the norms in Hong Kong is to issue 10,000 shares with HK$10,000 capital.
+While it is legally acceptable to register with only HK$1, a low level of capital may suggest that the company is not seriously invested.
 To align with local practice and convey credibility, it is recommended to follow the standard of 10,000 shares at HK$10,000 capital.

 18. How do I maintain a Hong Kong company?